Study shines light on cause of chronic kidney disease

 In humans, the team showed that circulating IHH levels were significantly raised in patients with CKD.
 Patients with cardiovascular disease also had higher levels of IHH than those without cardiac problems.

-The study was funded by Kidney Research UK, the Wellcome Trust and the Medical Research Council UK.
+The study is published in the journal Science Translational Medicine.
+It was funded by Kidney Research UK, the Wellcome Trust and the Medical Research Council UK.